kgober/Tools/vtape/README.md

 -M - append a virtual file mark before the next file (i.e. immediately)
 -p - pad next file to a multiple of the tape record size (i.e. pad last record)
 -v - display status information
 using - by itself writes standard input to standard output in SIMH virtual tape format (assumed if no files are specified)
+use -- to disable default writing of standard input

 ### Examples
 Create a SIMH virtual Unix v7 distribution tape from the seven files f0 through f6: